-Term life insurance is a type of life insurance coverage that expires after a specific period of time or a “term.”
+Term life insurance is a type of life insurance coverage that expires after a set period or a “term.”
 Until its expiration date, the policy guarantees payment to a beneficiary (or beneficiaries) if the insured dies.
-It is also a cheaper option than permanent life insurance for anyone looking to have peace of mind and protect their loved ones against unexpected financial expenses upon their death.

 - Summary of Money’s Guide to Term Life Insurance